 The first time she lost her hair she told her mum Tina to go downstairs and have a cup of tea.
 When she came back up it was all cut off.
 She and her dad Steven would paint her head so it looked like she had hair.

 She craved normality and all she ever wanted growing up was to experience life.
 We have a large and close family and she loved her family roots.
 In hospital she always used to say, “I want to be home on Saturday, I’ve got things doing.”

 The year after having her pelvis removed, when Rosie was 13, she was selected to go on a dream flight.
 A group of disabled children went on holiday to America for two weeks and she got to swim with dolphins, which was just amazing.

-It was growing rapidly and she had had enough.
+The tumour was growing rapidly and she had had enough.
 They offered her some more radiotherapy, which she did, but then said she didn’t want to do any more.
-She had a deep understanding, which we didn’t know, of her fate then.
+She had a deep understanding of her fate then, which we didn’t know at the time.

-She had become friends with film producer Simon Channing, he saw pieces about her in the local paper and they used to sit down and chat.
+She had become friends with film producer Simon Channing.
+He had seen pieces about her in the local paper and they used to sit down and chat.
 They spoke really deeply with each other.
 She couldn’t care less if you spoke with a plum in your mouth or were the commonest person ever.
 He wanted to do a blog about an adult going through cancer and a teenager, but he got so ill in the end it never happened.

-She had nearly seven years of treatment, from the age of 11, it was all she knew.
+She had nearly seven years of treatment; from the age of 11, it was all she knew.
 But she still lived her life to the full.
-She went out, tried drinking, smoking, went off with boys, but I’m glad we let her do that in a way.
-Lauren had known that and it was part of being a teenager.
+She went out, tried drinking, smoking, went off with boys, but I’m glad we let her do that.
+Lauren experienced all that and it was part of being a teenager.